 The Commission's role is to provide guidance on:

-To promote social policy experimentation, the Commission provides funding through the PROGRESS programme.
+To test social and labour market policy innovations, the Commission provides funding through the EaSI programme.